JonasAlfredsson/docker-nginx-certbot/README.md

 will be overwritten by any environment variables you set inside the `.yaml` file.

+> NOTE: You can use both `environment:` and `env_file:` togheter or only one
+        of them, the only requirement is that `CERTBOT_EMAIL` is defined somewhere.

 Like in the example above, you just need to place your custom server configs inside your [`user_conf.d/`](./docs/good_to_know.md#the-user_confd-folder) folder beforehand.
 Then you start it all with the following command.